 Students traveling on Whittier Law School-sponsored or student organization-sponsored business are expected to exercise the same care in incurring related expenses that they would exercise regarding personal travel at their own expense.
-As such, please work closely with the Assistant Dean of Student Affairs and/or your faculty advisor in preparing proposed travel budgets and planning fundraising activities.
+As such, please work closely with the Assistant Dean of Student Relations and/or your faculty advisor in preparing proposed travel budgets and planning fundraising activities.
 This will help your organization ensure that it is of maximum benefit to its current (and future) members, and the entire Whittier Law School community.

 When a privately owned vehicle is used for travel on school-sponsored or student organization-sponsored trips, reimbursement will be at the IRS standard mileage allowance as of the date(s) of travel.
 IRS mileage rates are subject to change.

 Ordinarily, students traveling on school-sponsored or student organization-sponsored trips would not require a rental car, but could instead utilize a taxi or shuttle.
-Students should seek authorization from the Assistant Dean for Student Affairs if they anticipate the need for a rental vehicle.
+Students should seek authorization from the Assistant Dean for Student Relations if they anticipate the need for a rental vehicle.

 If required, hotel reservations should be made as early as possible to ensure availability and cost efficiency.
 When reasonable, same-sex students are expected to share rooms.
 Accommodations must be reasonable and are usually those recommended by the conference organizers, or comparably priced lodging.
 Student safety is of paramount concern, so please check such issues as quality and location of lodging.